Wave Hill: A Hidden Gem in NYC

 There are a few main buildings at Wave Hill.
 The Glyndor Gallery features an art gallery and a picnic area.
 The Perkins Visitor Center & Shop is where you can find info about Wave Hill or browse the artisan wares of the shop.
 And Wave Hill House is where you’ll find the cafe and a lovely outdoor terrace area.

 (I personally packed a picnic lunch when I visited, but after I saw the cafe at Wave Hill House, I kind of wished I hadn’t.
-The food at the cafe looked delicious and it wasn’t priced unreasonably either.)
+The food at the cafe looked delicious, and it wasn’t priced unreasonably either.)

 There are also many beautiful garden areas to check out, including the Flower Garden, the Herb Garden, the Conservatory (a greenhouse), the Aquatic Garden, and the Wild Garden.